-- Pick key words out of the project description, and use those key words. - Don't just say that you have the experience/skill.
-Show by giving an example of where you gained or used it. - Make sure that your ideas flow in a way that makes sense.
+- Pick key words out of the job description, and use those key words. - Don't just say that you have the experience/skill.
+Show by giving an example of where you gained or used it. - Don't be afraid to have more than one body paragraph, where appropriate. - Make sure that your ideas flow in a way that makes sense.
 Each paragraph addresses related ideas.